CANADA FX DEBT-C$ edges higher as oil climbs; equities steady

 At 7:38 a.m.
 (1138 GMT), the Canadian dollar was at C$1.1521 to the U.S. dollar, or 86.80 U.S. cents, up from C$1.1542 to the U.S. dollar, or 86.64 U.S. cents at Friday's close.

-The price of oil CLc1, a key Canadian export, rose toward $70 a barrel after Nigeria's main militant group said it attacked a Royal Dutch Shell (RDSa.L: Quote) oil platform [ID:nSYD480539], while gold were also higher.
+The price of oil CLc1, a key Canadian export, rose toward $70 a barrel after Nigeria's main militant group said it attacked a Royal Dutch Shell (RDSa.L) oil platform [ID:nSYD480539], while gold were also higher.
 [ID:nLT672582]

 U.S. stock index futures were flat to higher on Monday [ID:nN29352880] and global equity markets steadied. .MIWD00000PUS [MKTS/GLOB]